oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/imports.md

     </div>
 {% endblock %}
 ```
-*Note:* By deafult, element contained the `{{ block_widget(block) }}` which renders the block as a template defined in imports.
+*Note:* By default, element contained the `{{ block_widget(block) }}` which renders the block as a template defined in imports.
 We replaced it with `block(block_type_widget_id)` to avoid mentioning the template name.

 ### Additional info
-You might be wondering how the toolbar element in our example was imported and what was the deafult way it rendered.
+You might be wondering how the toolbar element in our example was imported and what was the default way it rendered.
 Here is the story:

 First, in `DataGridBundle`, the datagrid toolbar was imported with the following definitions:
 1) Id in the `layout.yml`: